steasdal/eurotrip-2023-travellog/readme.md

 After emerging from this incredible underground labyrinth, I strolled around the train station for a few minutes admiring the architecture and the precision of the Swiss/Italian train system and moved on.
 I crossed the river once more back to the old town side and strolled through the allies for a bit doing a bit of window shopping and people watching.
 I wound up back at the hotel around 7:30 PM.

+My ass was really draggin' by this point but I knew that if I went to bed now, I'd be up at 2:00 AM.
+I decided to chill for a few minutes and head back out again.
+I relaxed for a few minutes while Carla took a hot bath to help sooth her angry left knee.
+I fought sleep with everything I had but might have dozed for a few minutes.
+Just a few minutes!
+It doesn't count!

+I remembered that I had this magnetic tripod for my iPhone so I decided that I'd head back out and try to get some cool nighttime time lapses of nighttime Zurich.
+I captured a few from the park overlooking the river and old town and a bunch more downtown.
+Most of them had Zurich's super cool street cars in them.
+I'm a sucker for a good streetcar.
+The air was getting extra crisp and the throngs of holiday revelers were thinning out by 9:00 PM so I decided that I'd had enough and headed back to the hotel for the final time.
+I did get some really lovely time lapses.

+I took a quick shower and we both crashed into our shoved-together twin beds around 10:00 PM.
+I fell asleep, as they say, before my head hit the pillow.
+I was ready for a long, full night of restful sleep.
+The bed was comfy.
+The window was cracked.
+The comforter was warm and snuggly.
+The conditions were absolutely perfect.
+Naturally, I was wide awake at 2:00 AM.

+## Day Five - Zurich to Paris

+* Breakfast

+Carla told me that she was actually awake at midnight.
+Neither of us managed to get back to sleep.
+WTF?
+We've never had this much trouble adjusting to the local timezone before.
+I might need to see about bringing along some pharmaceutical assistance on future trips if this is the way it's going to be.

+After reading on our iPhones for a few hours, we headed down to the Swiss Chuchi for breakfast.
+The spread was ok but it needed more protein.
+There was a chafing dish lableed "scrambled eggs" which actually held some medium-boiled eggs still in their shells.
+The cheese selection was decent but not what I imagined we'd find in this joint.
+The at least had the essentials: coffee, croissants, and fruit preserves.
+I prefer orange marmalade but instead made due with some peach preserves.
+Over all, it was decent.